Bribery and Corruption

 We have zero tolerance for any form of bribery and corruption in Capgemini.
 In the event of any bribery or corruption instance brought to the Capgemini Group’s attention, we would take immediate steps to take all necessary corrective actions and report it to the relevant authorities if need be.

 Conflict of Interest

 Each employee has the duty to the Group to act with integrity and good faith.
 It is essential that the Group employees do nothing which conflicts with the Group’s interests or which could potentially be construed as being in conflict with such interests.

-All funding of activities and organisations, outside Capgemini must be authorised by top Group Management to ensure that we support only activities and organisations whose ethical rules are aligned with our own.
+All funding of activities and organizations, outside Capgemini must be authorized by top Group Management to ensure that we support only activities and organizations whose ethical rules are aligned with our own.
 Capgemini does not finance political parties.

 Group employees may give and receive appropriate, lawful business gifts in connection with their work with the Group’s clients, suppliers or business partners provided that all such gifts are nominal in value and are not given or received with the intent or prospect of influencing the recipient’s business decision.